 As grid type, you can specify to use a 'Solid', 'Cross', 'Markers' or 'Frame and annotations only'.
 'Frame and annotations only' is especially useful when working with rotated maps or reprojected grids.
-In the devisions section of the Grid Frame Dialog mentioned below you then have a corresponding setting.
-Symbology of the grid can be chosen.
-See section Rendering_Mode.
+In the divisions section of the Grid Frame Dialog mentioned below you then have a corresponding setting.
+Symbology of the grid and its rendering mode can be chosen.
+See Rendering mode.
 Furthermore, you can define an interval in the X and Y directions, an X and Y offset, and the width used for the cross or line grid type.